toniminhkhoi/aws-iot-dashboard/README.md

 - Control the fan, light, and curtain remotely.
 - Manage command states from `Pending` to `Executed`.
 - Send command acknowledgements from hardware.
-- Run the backend as a `systemd` service on EC2.
+- Deliver the static frontend globally with S3, CloudFront, and AWS WAF.
+- Distribute API traffic through an Application Load Balancer.
+- Scale and replace backend instances with an Auto Scaling group and backend AMI.
+- Use RDS PostgreSQL Multi-AZ with synchronous replication and automatic failover.
+- Encrypt supported storage with an AWS managed KMS key.
+- Retain RDS backups for seven days.
-- Monitor EC2, RDS, and backend logs with Amazon CloudWatch.
+- Monitor backend logs and infrastructure metrics with Amazon CloudWatch.

 ---